Réunion swamphen: Description

 The Réunion swamphen was described as having entirely blue plumage with a red beak and legs, and is generally agreed to have been a large, terrestrial swamphen, with features indicative of reduced flight capability, such as larger size and more robust legs.
 There has been disagreement over the size of the bird, as Dubois' account compared its size with that of a Réunion ibis while that of the French engineer Jean Feuilley from 1704 compared it to a domestic chicken.
 Cheke stated in 1987 that Feuilley's account would indicate the bird was not unusually large, perhaps the size of a swamphen.
 Hume pointed out in 2019 that the Réunion ibis would have been 65–68 cm at most, similar to the extant African sacred ibis (including the tail), while chickens could be 65–70 cm in length (the size of their ancestor, the wild red junglefowl), and there was therefore no contradiction.
-The Réunion swamphen would thereby have been about the same size as the takahe.
+The Réunion swamphen would thereby have been about the same size as the takahē.

 The first description of the Réunion swamphen is that of Dubois from 1674:

 The last definite account of the bird is that of the priest Father Brown from around 1730 (expanded from a 1717 account by Le Gentil):

 Olson stated the comparison to a "wood pigeon" was a reference to the common wood pigeon, implying that Brown described it as smaller than Dubois did, while Hume suggested it could be the extinct Réunion blue pigeon.
 The 1708 account of Hébert does not add much information, though he qualified its colouration as "dark blue".

 While the bird is only known from written accounts, reconstructions of it appear in Rothschild's 1907 book Extinct Birds, and Hachisuka's 1953 book The Dodo and Kindred Birds.
-Rothschild stated he had the Dutch artist John Gerrard Keulemans depict it as intermediate between the takahe and Aptornis, which he thought its closest relatives.
-Fuller found Frohawk's illustration to be a well-produced work, though almost entirely conjectural in depicting it like a slimmed-down takahe.
+Rothschild stated he had the Dutch artist John Gerrard Keulemans depict it as intermediate between the takahē and Aptornis, which he thought its closest relatives.
+Fuller found Keulemans's illustration to be a well-produced work, though almost entirely conjectural in depicting it like a slimmed-down takahē.